FranciscoMenendez/cacao-cadmium-response/README.md

 - (Optional) Python ≥ 3.10 for small utilities
 - LI‑COR parsing depends on readxl/openxlsx

+### Figure provenance.
+R scripts generate vector outputs for all panels.
+Figures 3–6 and 8 are then assembled/annotated in Illustrator/Inkscape (layout, labels, arrows).
+We do not modify data, axes, or scales after export.
+For each figure we provide: (i) the R script, (ii) the R-exported PDF/SVG, and (iii) the final assembled PDF/SVG.

 Install core R packages:
 ```r
 source("scripts/R/00_setup.R")